-Yourhealth care providermay also do amental health exam, physical exam, and blood tests.
-These are doneto look for other illnesses that are similar to PTSD.
+Your provider may also do a mental health exam, physical exam, and blood tests.
+These are done to look for other illnesses that are similar to PTSD.

 Treatment for PTSD involves talk therapy (counseling), medicines, or both.

-During talk therapy, you talk with mental health professionals, such as psychiatrists or therapists, in a calm and accepting setting.
+During talk therapy, you talk with a mental health professional, such as a psychiatrist or therapist, in a calm and accepting setting.
 They can help you manage your PTSD symptoms.
 They will also guide you as you work through your feelings about the trauma.

-Support groups, where people who have similar experiences with PTSD, can be helpful.
+Support groups, whose members are people who have similar experiences with PTSD, can be helpful.
 Ask your provider about groups in your area.

 PTSD can be treated.
 You can increase the chance of a good outcome:

-- See a health care provider right away if you think you have PTSD.
+- See a provider right away if you think you have PTSD.

 - Take an active part in your treatment and follow your provider's instructions.